Community Involvement and Charitable Donations

 Our Financial literacy initiatives.
 We are committed to educating our members and our community.
 We regularly share our experience and knowledge with local schools, groups, and organizations by providing financial literacy sessions on topics such as budgeting, saving, credit, and investing.
 We moved our session to an online format the last few years due to covid and are now offering both online and in-person sessions.
-Our website hosts a full library of fun financial learning videos on our website - just click on the "Learn" icon on our home page to check them out.
+Our website hosts a full library of fun financial learning videos - just click on the "Learn" icon on our home page to check them out.
 A new Junior Series was introduced in 2021 to support financial learning for our little ones.
 All videos are a fun and light way to learn about financial products and provide answers to your financial life questions.
 We also provide information and resources on our social media channels so please connect with us there.

 If you know of a group or organization that would be interested in receiving financial literacy training, please contact us at kccu.ca.